Createdd/Writing/articles/MeetupReflection2017.md

 In the workshop we decided to divide  the attendees into 3 different groups and encouraged them to develop a project in a collaborative effort.
 Only one group was able to form a coherent group with ability to get into a flow and build a great project.

-I think what makes a good leader is to identify strengths and give those people social boundaries to allow them toi unfold their potential.
+I think what makes a good leader is to identify strengths and give those people social boundaries to allow them to unfold their potential.
 Every time a group is not able to get a workflow going it is either:
 - there is no leading authority in the group
 - the leading authority is not competent enough